Learn languages naturally with fresh, real content!

 Explore By Region

-U.S. Supreme Court strikes down most of Trump’s emergency tariffs, causing market volatility and safe-haven demand.
+U.S. Supreme Court blocks most of Trump’s emergency tariffs, causing global market volatility and safe-haven demand.

 Wall Street and Asian markets reacted with mixed volatility on Monday after the U.S. Supreme Court struck down most of President Trump’s emergency tariffs, triggering a brief 15% global tariff spike before its reversal.